deveshparmar/Drug-Quality-Prediction---NLP/README.md

 - An accuracy of 94% is achieved with random forest classifier

-- The trained model can then be used to classify the quality of new drugs based on their textual description.
-This approach can be particularly useful in the early stages of drug development, where it can help identify potential issues with a drug before it goes through expensive and time-consuming clinical trials.
+- This approach can be particularly useful in the early stages of drug development, where it can help identify potential issues with a drug before it goes through expensive and time-consuming clinical trials.